Menu

 FREEDOM'S LAST STAND

-An new immersive production that combines Shakespeare's Coriolanus with original text, music, and anti-government conspiracies to spotlight the danger of nationalism and "white rage" in 21st century America.
-First work-in-progress presentations December 5-7, 2022.
+An immersive production that combines Shakespeare's Coriolanus with original text, music, and anti-government conspiracy theories to spotlight the danger of nationalism and "white rage" in 21st century America.
+Stay tuned for the full production in the fall of 2024—details to come!